Essential Tips for Cuba Travel

 Accommodations:

-The average price of our Casa’s were about 20-30 CUC per night.
+The average price of our Casa’s was about 20-30 CUC per night.

 Food: